lexibank/constenlachibchan/README.md

 # CLDF dataset derived from Constenla Umaña's "¿Existe relación genealógica entre las lenguas misumalpas y las chibchenses?" from 2005

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Umaña, Adolfo Constenla.
 2005. ¿Existe relación genealógica entre las lenguas misumalpas y las chibchenses?.
 Estudios de Lingüística Chibcha.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license